shakilaust/Object-Oriented-Design-Problems/README.md

 ### PakingLot Design

 ### Use Cases
-1. The parking lot has multiple levels and each level should have multiple rows of spots.
+1. The parking lot has multiple Parking Spots
 2. The Parking lot can park motorcycles, cars and buses.
-3. The Parking lot has the motorcycle SPot, Compact Spots and large Spots
+3. The Parking lot has the motorcycle Spots, Compact Spots and large Spots
+4. Each ParkingSpot is contain with number and Type.
+Type is either SMALL or Regular
+5. To park a motorCycle we need any free spot.
+6. To park a car we need any free Regular Spot.
+7. To park a bus we need consecutive 5 regular Spot

 ```cpp